Dustin Brown (tennis): Davis Cup

 Brown made his Davis Cup debut for Jamaica in 2003 which would be the only time he played for Jamaica at the Davis Cup.
 He won 4 of 5 singles matches played and all 3 doubles matches played.

 Brown only played one match for Germany in 2015 in the singles where he lost to Dominican Víctor Estrella Burgos in four sets.

 Brown's combined record for Jamaica and Germany is 4–2 in singles and 3–0 in doubles giving him an overall record of 7–2.

 Style of play

-Brown is considered as a serve-and-volleyer as he is known for his big serves and lightly volleying the ball in once it is returned to him.
-His serve speed averages at around 190–205 km/h but has reached up to 220 km/h.

-Brown's shotmaking style is very unorthodox as he mixes his shots up with hard-hitting groundstrokes to light drop shots which makes his opponents have to be ready for anything on every point.
-He is also known for his impressive trick shots where he hits very difficult shots from difficult positions.
-These shots include tweeners, behind-the-back shots, diving shots, down-the-line shots, jump shots, drop shots, etc. This causes his playing style to be highly entertaining to the crowd as most tennis fans call him one of the most entertaining players on the tour.
+Brown was considered a serve-and-volleyer.
+His average serve speed was around 190–205 km/h, but reached up to 220 km/h.
+His shotmaking style was unorthodox, as he mixed up hard-hitting groundstrokes with light drop shots.
+He often used trick shots, including tweeners, behind-the-back shots, diving shots, down-the-line shots, jump shots and drop shots.
+As a result, he was described as one of the most entertaining players on the tour.

-Brown is also known for his very fast returns and winners on both his forehand and his backhand and his net and volleying skills.